willfindlay/honors-thesis/thesis/thesis.md

 system state as we desire.

 Certainly, eBPF offers unprecedented system state visibility, but this is only scratching the surface of what this technology is capable of.
-With limitless tracing capabilities, we can construct powerful applications to enhance system security, stability, and performance.
+With nearly limitless tracing capabilities, we can construct powerful applications to enhance system security, stability, and performance.
 In theory, these applications can perform much of their work autonomously in the background, but are equally capable of functioning in a more interactive role, keeping the end user informed